rohany/rohany.github.io/src/content/blog/research-ideas.md

 When PhD students start at Stanford, we go through a *rotation* process, where we can spend a quarter each working with different faculty before *aligning* with a particular faculty for the rest of the PhD.
-This is a bit different than other departments, where students enter the program already committed to a faculty member.
-I'm a big fan of the rotation process, but talk to me separately for the pros and cons about it.
+This is a bit different from other departments, where students enter the program already committed to a faculty member.
+I'm a big fan of the rotation process, but talk to me separately for my view on the pros and cons.

 Upon entering the rotation process at Stanford, I had no real ideas about what I wanted to do.
 I did have an overall vision, carried over from my undergraduate research, about making